alfonsoristorato/wiremock-docker-easy-extensions/README.md

 ### Building the Tool

-The first step is to build the builder itself.
+The first step is to build the executable JAR for the builder tool.
 ```sh
 ./gradlew build
 ```

-This will create an executable JAR at `build/libs/wiremock-extensions-builder.jar`.
+This will create the JAR at `build/libs/wiremock-extensions-builder.jar`.

-### Building Your Extensions - `build` Command

-Now, the custom WireMock extensions can be built by running the following command:
+### CLI Commands

+#### `build`
+To build the extension JAR without running WireMock:
 ```sh
 java -jar build/libs/wiremock-extensions-builder.jar build <path-to-your-config>.yaml
 ```

-If successful, the bundled JAR will be located in the directory specified in the config (e.g., `build/extensions/wiremock-extensions-bundled.jar`).
+If successful, the bundled JAR will be located at `build/extensions/wiremock-extensions-bundled.jar`.

-### Running WireMock with Extensions - `run` Command
+#### `run`

-To build the JAR and immediately run it with WireMock in Docker, use the `run` command:
+To build the JAR and immediately run it with WireMock in a Docker container:
 ```sh
 java -jar build/libs/wiremock-extensions-builder.jar run <path-to-your-config>.yaml
 ```